 Henry III was persuaded to remove Hubert de Burgh.
 Hubert escaped from prison and took refuge in a church at Devizes.
 After being dragged from the church Hubert was re-imprisoned.
 The bishop of Salisbury forced the Government to return Hubert to the church where his supporters rescued him.

-With the introduction of Peter de Roches as justiciar and the removal of Hubert de Burgh, the control of the Exchequer was under Poitevin control and possibly reversed the gains created by the Magna Carta in 1215.
-Henry was given control of central administration.
+With the introduction of Peter de Roches as justiciar and the removal of Hubert de Burgh, control of the Exchequer came under Poitevin control and possibly reversed the gains created by the Magna Carta in 1215.
+King Henry III was given control of central administration.
 This angered the Barons and a group led by Richard Marshall, Earl of Pembroke opposed the changes.
-Henry was able to deal with the Barons.

 Henry III's army was camped at Grosmont Castle when they were attacked in the night by a force of Welsh and English rebels.
 Several of Henry's supporters were captured and the castle was returned to Hubert de Burgh, one of the rebels.